def-SpaceWar/def-SpaceWar/README.md

 4. **This is a theme for people who like Monodevelop's monokai theme!
 Monodevelop Monokai**: <a href="https://marketplace.visualstudio.com/items?itemName=AryanAhire.monodevelop-monokai">https://marketplace.visualstudio.com/items?itemName=AryanAhire.monodevelop-monokai</a>

 Thats all the extensions I have now.
-I am an Arch user and plan on making more extensions soon!
+I have a vim theme in the works, if you'd like the contribute or give an issue please do so!

+<a href="https://github.com/def-SpaceWar/monokai-apprentice.vim">Monokai Apprentice</a>